Here’s what you’ll learn from Hershey’s strategy study:

 Today, institutions own nearly 85% of the company and its CEO is Michele Buck.

 Hershey’s market share and key statistics:

 - Annual revenue of $8.9 billion in 2021

-- Over 90 iconic brands around the world.
+- Over 100 iconic brands around the world

 If you want to know how Hershey’s became what it is today, grab a chocolate bar, and read on.
 Let’s explore how the company became a classic in the world of chocolate.

 While Hershey’s story begins many years later, its roots tie back to the many failed ventures of Milton S. Hershey.
-It was these failures that formed a step-by-step progress to becoming today’s famous chocolatier.
+It was these failures that led to becoming today’s famous chocolatier.